 chronic myeloid leukaemia (CML)

-The upper respiratory tract manifestations of granulomatosis with polyangiitis (GPA), which was formerly known as Wegener granulomatosis, are common and affect most patients. .
+The upper respiratory tract manifestations of granulomatosis with polyangiitis (GPA) (previously known as Wegener's granulomatosis) are common and affect most patients. .
 Granulomatosis with polyangiitis (Wegener granulomatosis), is a multi-system systemic necrotizing non-caseating granulomatous...

 Granulomatous invasive fungal sinusitis, sometimes termed granulomatous invasive fungal sinusitis, is a form of invasive fungal sinusitis.
 Reports describing the imaging findings have been uncommon 1.